btxLithium/Kin-Portfolio-Rebalancer/README.md

 - Cross-platform desktop GUI built with Rust (egui).
 - Python backend handles api keys encryption, communication with Gate.io exchange and rebalancing logic.

+## What is a portfolio rebalancer?

+A portfolio rebalancer is an automated tool that monitors your cryptocurrency holdings and adjusts them to maintain a predetermined asset allocation.
+It automatically executes trades to buy or sell assets when market fluctuations cause your portfolio to deviate from your target ratios.

 ## Usage

 ### Pre-built executables